 SSS #30 INR 5,500 Super Stack (20L GTD) (RE)

 The last event of the series drew 434 entries to create a prizepool of INR 21,70,000.
 Top 45 players took a share with a min cash of INR 11,935.
 The high profile user id ‘laradutta’ did not wish to reveal identity defeated ‘kareenakapoor’ in heads-up battle. ‘laradutta’ collected INR 4,12,300 for first place finish while ‘kareenakapoor’ collected INR 2,98,375 for second place finish.

-This was the round-up of Spartan Super Series, stay tuned to GutshotMagazine.com for other stories.
+This was the round-up of the Spartan Super Series, stay tuned to GutshotMagazine.com for other stories.